 The Arthur and Area Historical Society serves both the local community and those who wish to research their roots in this area.
+The Arthur and Area Historical Society was established in 2003 and is a group of people dedicated to collecting and preserving artifacts and documents of local and general interest to the Town of Arthur and township of Arthur.

 Arthur was described by the Toronto Star during World War II as “Canada’s Most Patriotic Village” for its contribution of volunteers and funding to the war effort.
 Thus, many of our exhibits are related to the military history of the area.